Skip to content Skip to navigation

 BA, University of Colorado at Boulder, Biochemistry, Summa Cum Laude, and Molecular, Cellular, and Developmental Biology (2000)

-Dr. Jeremy Heit is an Assistant Professor of Radiology and of Neurosurgery and the interim Chief of Neuroradiology at Stanford University.
+Dr. Jeremy Heit is an Associate Professor of Radiology and of Neurosurgery and the Chief of Neuroimaging and Neurointervention at Stanford University.
 Dr. Jeremy Heit is a neurointerventional surgeon (neurointerventional radiologist) who specializes in treating stroke, brain aneurysms, brain arteriovenous malformations, brain and spinal dural arteriovenous fistulae, carotid artery stenosis, vertebral body compression fractures, and congenital vascular malformations.
 Dr. Heit treats all of these conditions using minimally-invasive, image-guided procedures and state-of-the-art technology.

 For more information about Dr. Heit's research lab, please visit: